eons-dev/ebbs/README.md

 When publishing your code, you can use `--visibility 'private'` or `--visibility 'publish'`.
 Anything other than `private` or `publish` will fail, unless you build your own repository api.

 Ebbs will try to download a language package if the one specified is not found in your workspace.
 You may add credentials and even provide your own repo url for searching.
-If credentials are supplied, private packages will be searched instead of public ones.
+If credentials are supplied, private packages will be searched before public ones.
 The same credentials (or those with write access) are required for publishing.

 By default, ebbs will use the [infrastructure.tech](https://infrastructure.tech) package repository.
 See the [Infrastructure API docs](https://github.com/infrastructure-tech/api) for more info.